divby00/spring-mvc-basic-app/README.md

 Add security.
 Add a simple form.

-This project has been heavily based upon this tutorial in internet: http://www.uv.es/grimo/teaching/SpringMVCv3PasoAPaso/part1.html
+This project has been heavily based upon this tutorial: http://www.uv.es/grimo/teaching/SpringMVCv3PasoAPaso/part1.html